marcmylemans/marcmylemans.github.io/_posts/2022-12-28-AzureADConnectSync.md

 {% youtube "https://youtu.be/2XeRcNKzuUM" %}

 Embark on a journey to integrate your Windows Server 2022 Active Directory with Azure AD in this detailed tutorial.
-We’re covering the crucial steps to synchronize your on-premises AD with Azure, paving the way for a more connected and efficient network infrastructure.
+Weâ€™re covering the crucial steps to synchronize your on-premises AD with Azure, paving the way for a more connected and efficient network infrastructure.

 ### What This Video Covers